Pacific Lutheran University: Music

 PLU's instrumental groups include the University Symphony Orchestra, Wind Ensemble, Concert Band, Jazz Ensemble, Jazz Combo, and Chamber Music.
 Along with these groups the university has a variety of vocal groups which include the Choir of the West, University Chorale, University Singers, University Men's Chorus, Choral Union, and Chapel Choir.

-The Mast
+The Mast and Student Media

 The Mast is PLU's student-run newspaper.
 It was first printed in 1924 in the basement of the university chapel.
-It is now a converged media group which includes Mast TV and Lute Air Student Radio.
 It was originally named "The Mooring Mast", but was changed in Fall 2015 to simply "The Mast."
 The unusual, original name "The Mooring Mast" came from the USS Shenandoah, a U.S. Navy airship.
 In nearby Fort Lewis there was a large mooring structure for the airship and the students derived the name from this in honor of the famed ship.
+The Mast has won several awards for the publication.

+The Mast has since converged into a student media group run through the Communications Department, which includes Late Knight, Rose Window Studios (formerly Showrunners), and Lute Air Student Radio (referred to as LASR).
+Late Knight and Showrunners were originally created as a part of Mast TV in 2015, though, upon Showrunners name change to in the 2022-2023 academic year, Rose Window Studios only loosely associates with Mast TV.
+LASR was created after the sale of KPLU-FM.

+As of the 2025-2026 academic year, Late Knight is producing Season 11 of its sketch comedy show, which airs four times a year.
+Rose Window Studios produces short films and small documentaries multiple times a year, being selected to past film festivals.
+LASR provides the opportunity for many students to host their own radio shows to play music or talk about a variety of topics.

+Media Lab

+Also run by the Communications Department, Media Lab works with outside entities to create video projects on their behalf’s.
+Media Lab also typically creates documentaries, which have won numerous awards.